-Though stroke is the third leading cause of death and a leading cause of adult disability – costing the United States more than 73 billion annually in direct and indirect costs – fewer than one-third of Americans can recognize more than one stroke symptom.
-More importantly, there have been life-saving treatments, such as the clot-buster drug t-PA, made available in recent years and fewer than 5 percent of stroke patients are receiving this care!
+Though stroke is the third leading cause of death and a leading cause of adult disability, costing the United States more than 62 billion annually, fewer than 1/3 of Americans can recognize more than one stroke symptom.
+More importantly, there have been life-saving treatments, such as the clot-buster drug t-PA, made available in recent years and fewer than 5% of stroke patients are receiving this care!

 This year, National Stroke Association is utilizing several social media and other Web-based efforts to educate all Americans to STOP Stroke by reducing their risk of stroke through risk factor management, to Act F.A.S.T. to increase recognition of and response to stroke symptoms and to Spread HOPE about the lifelong journey of stroke recovery.
 Please visit www.stroke.org/SAM for more information.

 National Stroke Association is adding a variety of progressive social media efforts to its cadre of National Stroke Awareness Month activities in an attempt to increase the impact of the annual campaign.
 These activities will include promotions on its Facebook page at www.stroke.org/facebook, Twitter updates at www.stroke.org/twitter and an educational e-mail campaign, which will feature stroke-related facts intended to dispel the numerous myths that still exist about stroke and recovery.
 To receive National Stroke Association e-mail alerts, click here.